Tiny Earth Public Database

 At the Tiny Earth Public Database, you will find the public-facing side of the Tiny Earth project.
 Data that students from around the world enter are reviewed and made available to the public in this searchable, downloadable database.

-The Tiny Earth Database holds records of soil samples, culture conditions, and inhibitory bacteria that have been isolated from all over the world and is critical for discovering new antibiotics.
+The Tiny Earth Database holds records of environmental samples, culture conditions, and inhibitory bacteria that have been isolated from all over the world and is critical for discovering new antibiotics.
 It standardizes record keeping and allows information to be shared with the entire Tiny Earth network, including the Tiny Earth Chemistry Hub.
 The public-facing side of the database is used for ecology research, classroom studies, and more as students search for discovery patterns and novel compounds.